The Real Startup Costs Behind Gummy Supplements

 • Microbial limits planning appropriate for a semi-moist format, implemented within a cGMP-aligned program

-This is also where strong documentation matters.
-A clear set of specifications, defined test methods, and acceptance criteria isn’t just “nice to have”-it’s foundational to consistent manufacturing and predictable scale.
+Strong documentation matters here.
+Clear specs, defined test methods, and acceptance criteria aren't just “nice to have”—they're foundational to consistent manufacturing and predictable scale.

 5) The “freight tax” and seasonal risk

-Gummies can be costly to distribute because they’re typically heavier than capsule products and more sensitive to temperature exposure.
-That creates a real-world budget category many founders don’t model until they’ve had a painful summer shipping season.
+Gummies can be costly to distribute—they're heavier than capsules and more sensitive to temperature exposure.
+That creates a real-world budget category many founders don't model until they've had a painful summer shipping season.

 • Weight-based freight costs that climb quickly with higher bottle counts